-Epigenetic mechanisms in PD, including post-translational modifications, are receiving increased interest as highlighted in recent studies [4,5,181-184].
-As PADs may be a promising target in PD therapeutics, roles for the different isozymes must be better understood for the development of therapeutics utilising pan-PAD or PAD isozyme-specific targeting.
-Pharmacological PAD inhibitors include pan-PAD inhibitors Cl-amidine and BB-Cl-amidine, PAD2 inhibitor AMF30a, PAD3 inhibitor Cl4-amidine and PAD4 inhibitor GSK199 [45]; some of which have been applied in various CNS in vivo and in vitro models [23,25,27-29,185].
-Considering choosing pan-PAD versus isozyme specific inhibitors may be important as PAD isozymes have different, and sometimes overlapping, preferences for target proteins and hence understanding of the physiological and disease related citrullinomes is also of importance.
-Future approaches for clinical PAD inhibitor treatment, both aimed at modulating total deimination via pan-PAD inhibitors, or a narrower range of deimination targets using PAD isozyme-specific inhibitors, still require further refinement and optimization in experimental models.
+Epigenetic mechanisms in PD, including post-translational modifications, are receiving increased interest, as highlighted in recent studies [4,5,180-183].
+As PADs may be promising targets in PD therapeutics, roles for the different isozymes must be better understood for the development of therapeutics utilising pan-PAD or PAD isozyme-specific targeting.
+Pharmacological PAD inhibitors include the pan-PAD inhibitors Cl-amidine and BB-Cl-amidine, PAD2 inhibitor AMF30a, PAD3 inhibitor Cl4-amidine and PAD4 inhibitor GSK199 [184], some of which have been applied in various CNS in vivo and in vitro models [23,25,27-29,185].
+Considering whether to choose pan-PAD versus isozyme-specific inhibitors may be important as PAD isozymes have different, and sometimes overlapping, preferences for target proteins; understanding the physiological and disease-related citrullinomes is, therefore, of importance.
+Future approaches for clinical PAD inhibitor treatment, both aimed at modulating total deimination/citrullination via pan-PAD inhibitors, still require further refinement and optimisation in experimental models.

-This is the first study to attempt a detailed mapping of citrullinome changes in different brain regions in PD, in this instance using a pre-motor toxin-induced PD rat model, and to identify brain region specific differences in PAD isozyme expression.
-Findings of this study overall align with other studies reporting modulation of PADs and citrullination in neurodegenerative diseases.
-It will be important, in continuation of this current study and previously published studies, to identify citrullination patterns in samples from human PD cohorts and linking possible changes in circulatory PD signatures (plasma-EVs) to citrullination changes in brains.
+This is the first study to attempt a detailed mapping of citrullinome changes in different brain regions in PD, in this instance using a pre-motor toxin-induced PD rat model, and to identify brain-region-specific differences in PAD isozyme expression.
+The findings of this study align with those from other studies reporting modulation of PADs and citrullination in neurodegenerative diseases.
+It will be important, in continuation of this current study and previously published studies, to identify citrullination patterns in samples from human PD cohorts and link possible changes in circulatory PD signatures (plasma-EVs) to citrullination changes in brains.
 However, this will remain challenging as the citrullinome signatures from brains are only retrievable from post-mortem human samples.
-Comparisons with 6-OHDA in vitro human cell cultures, in addition to other PD animal models, including the A53T alpha-synuclein mouse model which is linked to early-onset PD, may nevertheless provide some information to help move the field forwards.
-It will also be of interest in future studies to compare outcomes in the 6-OHDA-PD model to the LPS-PD model, which has recently highlighted the replication of crosstalk between local and systemic inflammatory response [111], which are inherent in PD pathogenesis and pathophysiology.
+Comparisons with 6-OHDA in vitro human cell cultures, in addition to other PD animal models, including the A53T alpha-synuclein mouse model, which is linked to early-onset PD, and the A30P mouse model [186], may nevertheless provide some information to help move the field forwards.
+It will also be of interest in future studies to compare outcomes in the 6-OHDA-PD model to the LPS-PD model, which has recently highlighted the replication of crosstalk between local and systemic inflammatory response [107], which are inherent in PD pathogenesis and pathophysiology.

-Based on recent studies and our current findings reported here, evidence is mounting for considerable roles for PADs and citrullination in PD, including at early stages of the disease.
-By increasing our understanding of PAD-mediated brain-region specific changes in disease progression, we will gain a better picture of the spatio-temporal roles for this post-translational modification in PD and its therapeutic potential.
+Based on recent studies and our current findings reported here, evidence is mounting for significant roles for PADs and citrullination in PD, including at early stages of the disease.
+By increasing our understanding of PAD-mediated brain-region-specific changes in disease progression, we will gain a better picture of the spatio-temporal roles of this post-translational modification in PD and its therapeutic potential.